Tax expert questions whether PM’s capital gains tax arrangement should continue

 Mr Sunak, who is regarded as among the richest inhabitants of Downing Street, first pledged to publish his tax returns during his unsuccessful campaign to become Tory leader last summer, in an attempt to put transparency at the heart of his bid.

-Rather than a full tax return, No 10 published “a summary” of Mr Sunak’s UK taxable income, capital gains and tax paid as reported to HM Revenue & Customs, prepared by accountancy service Evelyn Partners.
+Rather than a full tax return, No 10 published “a summary” of Mr Sunak’s UK taxable income, capital gains and tax paid as reported to HMRC, prepared by accountancy service Evelyn Partners.

-Critics questioned the timing of the release, accusing No 10 of attempting to bury the tax statement under other headlines, coming on the same day as former prime minister Boris Johnson faced questioning over allegations he misled Parliament about lockdown parties in No 10 during the pandemic.
+Critics questioned the timing of the release, accusing No 10 of attempting to bury the tax statement under other headlines as it came on the same day as former prime minister Boris Johnson faced questioning over allegations that he misled Parliament about lockdown parties in Downing Street during the pandemic.

-Polling expert Lord Hayward was non-committal when asked on Sky News whether Mr Sunak’s sizeable earnings would have an impact on the polls.
+Political analyst Lord Hayward was non-committal when asked on Sky News whether Mr Sunak’s sizeable earnings will have an impact in the polls.

 The Tory peer told Sky News: “It doesn’t come as a surprise that he is a rich man.”

-The political analyst said inflation being found to have risen in February indicated that Mr Sunak, who has made slashing inflation by half a key goal of his premiership, would delay the next general election until October or November 2024.
+He said inflation being found to have risen in February indicated that Mr Sunak, who has made slashing inflation by half a key goal of his premiership, will delay the next general election until October or November 2024.

 Expectation had grown that the Prime Minister would call the next Westminster election, which can take place no later than the end of January 2025, in summer or even spring next year.